Glossary term

 What Is Budgeting?

 Budgeting is the process of planning how money will be used over a given period, usually by comparing expected income with spending, saving, and debt obligations.
-The point of budgeting is not simply to track every transaction.
-It is to make intentional choices about where money goes and whether those choices support near-term needs and long-term goals.
+Budgeting does more than track every transaction.
+It helps people make intentional choices about where money goes and whether those choices support near-term needs and long-term goals.

 Key Takeaways